 See Medgar Evers Assassination above for background and previous events.

-On the morning of Medgar Evers Assassination (June 12), former Tougaloo student Colia Lidell (now married to Bernard Lafayette and working for SNCC in Selma, Alabama), Hunter Bear (John Salter), Perleana Lewis, Willie Ludden of the NAACP, and Dave Dennis of CORE, lead a protest march of 200 people, half of them adults, from the Masonic Temple (NAACP HQ) on Lynch Street.
+On the morning of Medgar Evers Assassination (June 12), former Tougaloo student Colia Lidell (now married to Bernard Lafayette and working for SNCC in Selma, Alabama), Hunter Bear (John Salter), Perleana Lewis, Willie Ludden of the NAACP, and Dave Dennis of CORE, lead a protest march of 200 people from the Masonic Temple (NAACP HQ) on Lynch Street.
+Half the marchers are adults, the other half students from Tougaloo and Jackson State colleges and Lanier, Hill, and Brinkley high schools.
 They are blocked by a swarm of hundreds of cops who arrest 150 and violently force the others to disperse with clubs and guns.

-The young activists mobilize for a mass meeting at Pearl Street church that evening from which they intend to stage a large night march.
+The young college and high school activists mobilize for a mass meeting at Pearl Street church that evening from which they intend to stage a large night march.
 Even though the police surround the church and intimidate those trying to attend, there is a huge turnout.
 But the national NAACP leaders in Jackson cancel the night march as too dangerous.

 That night there is another huge mass meeting in the sweltering Blair Street AME church.
 In memory of Medgar, SCLC offers to set up a "Medgar Evers Memorial Bail Bond Fund," but NAACP national officers in New York reject the offer out of organizational rivalry.
 Dave Dennis of CORE and NAACP youth advisor Hunter Bear argue for continuing the mass actions, but the national NAACP leaders in Jackson block them.

-On Friday, June 14, young activists again gather for a march, but national NAACP leaders tell them that if they are arrested that day they won't be out of jail in time to attend Medgar's funeral scheduled for Saturday.
+On Friday, June 14, young college and high school activists again gather for a march, but national NAACP leaders tell them that if they are arrested that day they won't be out of jail in time to attend Medgar's funeral scheduled for Saturday.
 Everyone is expecting a massive demonstration in conjunction with the funeral.
 Most of the young demonstrators don't want to risk missing the funeral march, so only 37 are willing to protest.
-It is Flag Day, so they go downtown carrying American flags, but no signs of any kind.
-They are beaten and arrested, their flags seized.
+It is Flag Day, so they go downtown carrying American flags, but no freedom signs of any kind.
+They are beaten and arrested and their flags are seized.